 If an employment relationship is terminated for cause, the employer will likely not have to pay unemployment compensation.
 You may want to check with the Department of Labor in your state to understand the rules that will govern your relationship with your employees.

-An employer that is terminating an employee for cause is discouraged from paying any severance.
+Also, an employer that is terminating an employee for a cause is discouraged from paying any severance.
 This sends a double message that will confuse the departing employee, confuse a jury in a later lawsuit, and set a bad precedent for the employer.